 - The technologies offered do not meet the enterprise needs as the enterprise matures in its use of UC?

-Ensuring Security for Cloud-based UCSecurity is another oft-cited issue with respect to any cloud service.
+Security is another oft-cited issue with respect to any cloud service.
 But for SMBs and even many enterprises, it’s one that I think is overblown.
 It’s a rare SMB that can provide security for its own IT environment that will be as airtight as that of a good cloud service provider.
 Certainly companies should ask about what security measures are in place, and insist on encryption where it makes sense.
 But they should also ask, can I do it any better myself?

 That said, Audin raises some legitimate issues to consider around data privacy with respect to cloud-based UC, especially for enterprises.
 He writes: